Frugal living is our way of living. We pinch pennies where ever we can to live debt free. Here are our tips and tricks for living on the cheap.

 Organizing isn’t my favorite thing to do, but it sure does help!
 Here are my top tips on keeping your pantry organized.
 Pantry too Small?
 We are blessed with a big Kitchen Pantry storage space for our food supplies.
 This big pantry was one of the things that sold us on the house, since the kitchen is rather small.
 It is an illusion that a big space holds more stuff.
 I have found that it’s easy to fill it with junk and unnecessary items.
 More space isn’t necessarily better.
 After cleaning and organizing my shelves I know how much space I have been wasting.
 Top 10 ways to add storage to your kitchen pantry First of all, remove dry cereals from their boxes and put into tall plastic storage containers.
 The storage boxes are taller and hold more than a regular cereal box does.
 This one change has saved me a ton of space and money.
 My kids seem to eat less cereal (Why I don’t know), and the leftovers aren’t stale so everything gets eaten.
 Who knew it would be such a game changer?
 Dry goods such as flour and sugar can be stored in large glass jars instead of being left in the original packaging.
 This keeps them fresh longer and saves shelf space by going vertical.
 Stack cans in a wire can organizer.
 This works great for small cans, not so good for large ones, but it does help free up shelf space.
 Keep large items on the floor.
 Big bulk cans of food, large pots, big… Read More »

 I love bike riding.
 We used to bike for miles and miles during the summer months.
 I especially loved riding the long trails that are refurbished old railroad beds here in Wisconsin.
 You can bike through the entire state on those flat, groomed trails.
 They are well maintained and take you through some of the pretty countryside in the Midwest.
 There is no better way to see the state than to bike through it.
 However, it’s been years since I owned a bike, and even longer since I took the time to go for a ride.
 Until now. #Iamcheap One of my girl friends passed this bike on to me.
 She doesn’t ride it anymore and it was just collecting dust in her garage.
 It was over all in good shape, but had a bit of rust here and there.
 I loved the old fashioned character of it.
 However, it was just sort of a blah color.
 It needed PIZAZZ.
+You know, the kind of pizazz I typically whip out in creating things like the angel wing home decor, modern farmhouse bathroom and do it yourself window curtains.
 You know me, I have a basement full of PIZAZZ fixers, including a ton of spray paint.
+I use this spray can for all sorts of projects, including stenciling bathroom walls like you see in my bathroom remodel before and after.
 I rummaged around and came up with some Rustoleum Spray paint in Gloss Key Lime Green and Seaside Blue.
-By the way, if you spray paint at all, you simply must have one of these Comfort Grip tools to add to your spray can, it makes a nice even coat and saves your fingers from getting tired.
-It also gives you a very streamlined jet of paint, which is a lifesaver for doing fine detail work on such as this bike.
-Trust… Read More »
+By the way, if you spray paint at all, you simply must… Read More »

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.